Housing associations and heat network regulation

 • Bring existing heat networks up to higher standards.

-The government is planning to consult on these technical standards and metering obligations in 2024.
+The government is planning to consult on these technical standards and metering obligations in early 2025.
 The Chartered Institution of Building Services Engineers (CIBSE) has developed a voluntary Code of Practice (CP1) that sets out minimum technical standards for heat networks.
 DESNZ is also working with CIBSE to update this throughout 2024, to ensure alignment with the new technical standards.
 The aim is to make the next version of CP1 freely available in 2025.
 CP1 (2020) is therefore not an exact representation of the standards heat networks will be required to follow within regulation but it is a very good starting point because CP1 (2020) compliant networks will be well prepared for forthcoming regulatory technical standards.

 The government is also planning to pilot their technical standards throughout 2024.
 Housing associations can get involved by contacting heatnetworks@energysecurity.gov.ukMore information is available here.